How to Answer "What Is Your Greatest Strength" [4 Samples]

 What is your greatest strength?

-Sounds like an easy question, right?
+That sounds like an easy question, right?

 You answer “It’s time-management!” and wait for the interviewer to move on to the next question.